Epiforge/Cogs/README.md

 # Acknowledgements

-Makes use of the glorious [AsyncEx](https://github.com/StephenCleary/AsyncEx) library by Stephen Cleary.
+Makes use of the glorious [AsyncEx](https://github.com/StephenCleary/AsyncEx) library by Stephen Cleary and the [Poly#](https://github.com/Sergio0694/PolySharp/) NuGet package by Sergio Pedri because it's just great.